tnmquann/tufte_978-1930824133/README.md

-# tufte_978-1930824133
+# [Images Only] Quantitative Information (2nd ed) - Edward R. Tufte
-Images from The Visual Display of Quantitative Information (2nd ed) - Edward R. Tufte
+Images from The Visual Display of Quantitative Information (2nd ed) - Edward R. Tufte.

+*This repo was only created to add highlights and notes read from the book.
+This repo is not for commercial use.
+Please contact the author of this book if you need to use images for other purposes.*